zeta1999/korali/doc/mkdocs/docs/tools/korali-config.md

 				   [--cxxcompiler]
                    [--help]
 				   [--version]

 ##Description

        Displays useful information about the current installation of Korali, including:

        --prefix
  	       The current installation folder.

 	   --python
            Displays information about the supported Python library and required configuration to run a Korali application under Python.

 	   --cxxlibs
   	       The libraries required to link a C++ Korali application.

        --cxxflags
 	       The flags required to compile a C++ Korali application.

 	   --cxxcompiler
 	       The C++ compiler/wrapper required to build a C++ Korali Application.

-       --version
+       --help
    	       A help message displaying korali-config usage.

        --version
    	       The currently installed version number.